github-technology-partners/codespaces-templates/README.md

 <br><br>

 **Disclaimer:** GitHub Partners conduct all tests and self-report the data in this repository.
 GitHub does not independently verify the data, but expects that partners provide it in good faith.
-GitHub makes no express or implied representations, guarantees or warranties concerning GHES Storage Partners or their storage product(s).
+GitHub makes no express or implied representations, guarantees or warranties concerning GitHub Partner Templates.
 The data is provided as-is.
 <BR><BR>
 # Codespace Templates